YimagYusuf/CS-4348-Project-3/devlog.md

 B. I encountered lots of problem in this time span, espiecially with fixing the btree, along with figuring out how to get search go through nodes key, and go to their children.
 I accomplished my goal of finishing the insert and search with children in the tree.
 I haven't accomplished more than what I have writted about, and for the next session I plan on implementing load and extract to finish up the project.

+# 12/08/24 @ 9pm

+A. I havent had any new thoughts so far.
+I plan to accomplish the load method for this session.
+I plan to get the file from the user, then check if theres a file.
+I will then go line by line splitting keys and values seperated by a comma.
+Once i get the pairs I will put it through my insert function.
+I will then next plan to implement the extract most likely next session.
+My goal for this session is to have the project fully functioning except the extract, so basically completing the load method.